On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Introduction

 where $\sigma(H)$ is the spectrum of $H$ and $\supp \mu_P$ the support of the measure $\mu_P$.
-The result \eqref{spec} was a major breakthrough in the context of free probability and was refined in multiple ways, see \cite{SCH,CD,AND,belin-capi,pisier,GUEcase}.
+The result \eqref{2spec} was a major breakthrough in the context of free probability and was refined in multiple ways, see \cite{SCH,CD,AND,belin-capi,pisier,un}.
 Those results all have in common that the basic random matrix is always self-adjoint.
 Much less is known in the non self-adjoint case.
 However Collins and Male proved in \cite{collins_male} the same result as in \cite{male} but with unitary Haar matrices instead of GUE matrices by using Male's former paper.
-With the exception of \cite{collins_male} and \cite{GUEcase}, all of these results are essentially based on the method introduced by Haagerup and Thorbj\o rnsen who relies on the so-called linearization trick.
+With the exception of \cite{collins_male} and \cite{un}, all of these results are essentially based on the method introduced by Haagerup and Thorbj\o rnsen who relies on the so-called linearization trick.
 The main idea of this tool is that given a polynomial $P$, the spectrum of $P(X_1^N,\dots,X_d^N)$ is closely related to the spectrum of

 where $a_0\etc a_d$ are matrices of size $k$ depending only on $P$.
 Thus we trade a polynomial of degree $d$ with coefficient in $\C$ by a polynomial of degree $1$ with coefficient in $\M_{k(d)}(\C)$.
 In \cite{collins_male}, the main idea was to view Haar unitary matrices as a random function of a GUE random matrix.
 Then the authors showed that almost surely this random function converges uniformly and they concluded by using the main result of \cite{male}.
-An issue of this method is that it does not give quantitative estimates.
+An issue of this method is that it does not give any quantitative estimate.
 An important aim of this paper is to remedy to this problem.
-By adapting the method of \cite{GUEcase}, we can give a new proof of the main theorem of \cite{collins_male}.
 Our approach requires neither the linearization trick, nor the study of the Stieljes transform and attacks the problem directly without using previous results about the strong convergence of GUE random matrices.
 In this sense the proof is more direct and less algebraic.
-Similarly to \cite{GUEcase}, we will apply it to a generalization of Haar unitary matrices by tackling the case of Haar unitary matrices tensorized with deterministic matrices.
+We will apply it to a generalization of Haar unitary matrices by tackling the case of Haar unitary matrices tensorized with deterministic matrices.

 A usual strategy to study outliers, that are the eigenvalues going away from the spectrum, is to study the \emph{non-renormalized} trace of smooth non-polynomial functions evaluated in independent Haar matrices i.e. if $P$ is self-adjoint: